ZakiaSultana4/Scholarship-Client/README.md

  ## 9 .
 User Management :

 - only admin can manage all the user.he can delete a user or update a user role to make user moderator or admin.
  ## 10 .
-Applied scholarship ststus Management :
+Applied scholarship status Management :

 - only admin and moderator can update the scholarship application status .
 -By default the ststus will be pending when admin or moderator change the ststus as processing,completed or  rejeceted it will be seen on user dashboard.